Terminal

 Private sector (hours per week)

-Druckenmiller's preferred leading labor indicator.
-Employers cut hours before they cut headcount — a decline in average hours typically leads payrolls lower by 2–3 months.
+A leading labor market indicator.
+Employers reduce hours before cutting headcount — a sustained decline in average weekly hours typically leads payrolls lower by 2–3 months.

 Employment-Population Ratio